MetamediaTechnology/print-longdo-map/README.md

 # print-longdo-map

-Demo code on printing maps from Longdo Map API
+This is a demo of how to use html2canvas to print out map from Longdo Map API

+Metamedia Technology